oznogon/gattaibushido-public/rules/05_coach.md

 #### Corrupt (2X)

 Wave Version: Inflict +Disfavor upon a revealed Faction of choice.
 Storm Version: Inflict +Disfavor upon each revealed Faction in play.
-Factions pushed to three (3) Strikes as a result of either form of this Power convert to Threats.
+Factions pushed to three (3) Offenses as a result of either form of this Power convert to Threats.

 #### Debilitate (2X)